 Get your member benefit statement

-You will be mailed a statement each year showing information about your pension.
-You can also view it online in My Account.
+You will receive a statement each year showing information about your pension.

 Understand your retired member pension statement

 As a retired member of the plan, you will receive a pension statement in January each year showing the most current information about your pension.